 Begin Coaching with the Employee’s First Week of Employment

-Be sure to focus on the first 90 days.
+You will also need to focus on the first 90 days.
 Articulate goals and expectations.
-Ask the employee about perceived challenges and determine together how to help the employee achieve the results you are looking for.
+Ask the employee perceived challenges and determine together how to help the employee achieve the results.
 Ask the employee what strengths they will use to help them make the transition.
 Schedule time to check in with the new employee on a weekly/bi-weekly basis to assess how the employee is progressing and where you may best support them.

 Hold Frequent & Regular Coaching Conversations Throughout the Year